I don’t like writing this kind of post.

 - Spiritually abusive leaders demand their way over your free will.
 And scare you with threats to your reputation if you don’t comply.
 Or shame you by bringing up your past failures.

-- Spiritually abusive leaders demand to be served instead of serve.
+- Spiritually abusive leaders demand to be served instead of serving.

-- Spiritually abusive leaders silence their critics by making them the bad guy.
+- Spiritually abusive leaders silence their critics by making them the bad guys.

 - Spiritually abusive leaders don’t give you credit for your ideas and successes but take the credit for themselves.

-- Spiritually abusive leaders dismiss you when you no longer serve their need.
+- Spiritually abusive leaders dismiss you when you no longer serve their needs.

 - Spiritually abusive leaders accuse you of stealing their message when you grow beyond them.